Dancing and Singing through the Bill of Rights

-Assess whether the students know the amendments by passing out blank copies of The Amendment Song (Handout Four).
+Assess whether the students know the amendments by passing out blank copies of The Amendment Song.
 The teacher should decide in advance whether the students fill in either the lyrics to the song or use their own words.

 The teacher arranges a field trip to a retirement home (or a younger classroom in the school).
 The students share their song as a performance.
 (Other appropriate related projects can be part of the performance.)

 Standard PCS 02.
 Diverse Cultures